A Guide to making the perfect Green Thickie every time (FAQs)

 You may have added too many greens or your fruit may not be ripe.
-Oats are fairly neutral in taste so unless they have gone off, oats shouldn’t make your smoothie bitter.
+Oats are fairly neutral in taste so unless they have gone off, oats or other fillers shouldn’t make your smoothie bitter.
 Seeds and nuts that have gone off will taste bitter too as will toasted seeds (as I discovered to my disgust that I’d added toasted seeds instead of sunflower seeds one day- yuk!).

 Another reason you may have an extremely bitter smoothie is if you have included any of the pith from citrus.
 The pith from lemons, limes, oranges, grapefruit and to a certain extent from tangerines, clementimes, or mandarins that are difficult to peel will taste very bitter and will get increasingly bitter, the longer it’s left in the fridge.
 Either use just the juice from citrus or if using the whole fruit ensure you cut off all the pith and drink it straight away.